Printer Friendly Version

 Fundraising: PCMH may use your PHI to contact you for the purposes of raising funds to support PCMH and its mission.
-If you do not wish us to contact you for this purpose, you must notify in writing the person named on the last page of this Notice.
+You have the right to opt of receiving fundraising communications and may do so notifying in writing the person named on the last page of this Notice.

 PCMH Business Associates: PCMH sometimes works with outside individuals and businesses that help PCMH successfully operate its business.
 PCMH may disclose your PHI to these businesses so that they can perform the tasks that PCMH hires them to perform.
 PCMH requires its business associates to certify that they will respect and protect the confidentiality of your health information.

 Facility Directory: We may include certain limited information about you in our directory.
 This information may include your name, location in the Hospital, your general condition (e.g., fair, stable, etc.) and your religious affiliation.
 The directory information, except for your religious affiliation, may also be released to people who ask for you by name.
 Your religious affiliation may be given to a member of the clergy, such as a priest or minister, even if they do not ask for you by name.
 If you do not wish to be included in the facility directory, you will be given an opportunity to object at the time of admission.

 Individuals Involved in Your Care or Payment for Your Care: We may release health information about you to a family member, other relative, or any other person identified by you who is involved in your health care.
 We may also give information to someone who is involved with or helps pay for your care.
 We may also tell your family, friends, personal representative or other person responsible for your health care your condition and that you are at the Hospital.